aregtech/areg-sdk/README.md

 ## Get rid of tedious work

 Complex multiprocessing projects may suffer from mixed client-server complex networks, may have problems due to dependencies of start and shutdown priority of applications, may produce bugs when manually messaging and dispatching.
-The automation and intelligence of AREG SDK engine easily handles and simplifies any such complexity, and helps developers to focus on application business logic as they would program a single process application with one thread where function calls of objects are event-driven.
+The automation and intelligence of AREG SDK engine easily handles and simplifies any such complexity, and helps developers to focus on application business logic as they would program a single process application with one thread where methods of objects are event-driven.

 ## Benefits